nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ### Creating Sessions

-To create an OpenTok Session, use the `OpenTok.createSession(properties, callback)` method.
-The `properties` parameter is an optional object used to specify whether the session uses the OpenTok Media Router, to specify a location hint, and to specify whether the session will be automatically archived or not.
-The callback has the signature `function(error, session)`.
-The `session` returned in the callback is an instance of Session.
+To create a session, use the `createSession(properties)` method.
+The `properties` parameter is an optional object used to specify whether the session uses the Media Router, to specify a location hint, and to specify whether the session will be automatically archived or .
+The `session` returned is an instance of session.
 Session objects have a `sessionId` property that is useful to be saved to a persistent store (such as a database).

 ```javascript